 Oh yes!
-I can tell you the exact event that took my hobby to a full time business: publishing my first eBook.
-Having a product opened doors for working with companies like Hobby Lobby, TJ Maxx and Krispy Kreme Doughnuts.
-And that was the start of my blog really becoming a full time income and business!
+I can tell you the exact event that took my hobby to a full-time business: publishing my first eBook.
+Having a product opened doors for working with companies like Hobby Lobby, TJ Maxx, and Krispy Kreme Doughnuts.
+And that was the start of my blog becoming a full-time income and business!

 Lettering is super popular right now.
-How do you set yourself apart from the other creative businesses who have similar brands and who sell competing products?
+How do you set yourself apart from other creative businesses with similar brands and selling competing products?

 When I have an idea for an eBook, I do try to look and see if it’s been done yet if it hasn’t, I go with it.
 I’ve luckily been just ahead of the trend curve with all my eBooks so far.
 But I also think if you build community with your readers, they’ll often buy just because it supports you and you give them so much for free.
 I’ve had readers outright tell me that and I find that so rewarding and sweet!